 - 1. Apply knowledge of the major components of an accounting system to workpaper problems/cases and fieldwork. - 2.
-Investigate and describe the application of Enterprise Content Management and Document Management systems in business. - Apply Generally Accepted Accounting Principles, internal control concepts, and ethical guidelines to financial accounting research and workpaper problems/cases and fieldwork. - 4.
+Investigate and describe the application of content management and document management systems in business. - 3.
+Apply Generally Accepted Accounting Principles, internal control concepts, and ethical guidelines to an accounting practice case, to financial accounting research and workpaper problems/cases and fieldwork. - 4.
 Apply and integrate skills, tools, and knowledge gained through prerequisite Accounting and other course work to demonstrate competency in complex accounting problem identification and solution. - 5.
-Utilize workplace-standard accounting terminology and vocabulary and exhibit a paraprofessional level of conduct in interactions with team members, accounting professionals, and in presentations. - Plan, organize, and carry out as a team an annual function that connects accounting professionals, students, faculty, potential employers, and community members
+Utilize workplace-standard accounting terminology and vocabulary and exhibit a

+- paraprofessional level of conduct in interactions with team members, accounting professionals, and in presentations. - 6.
+Plan, organize, and carry out as a team a network function that connects accounting professionals, students, faculty, potential employers, and community members